 With a nonjudicial foreclosure, the foreclosing party follows a set of state-specific procedural steps to foreclose the home.
 Read on to learn details about how nonjudicial foreclosures work, what type of notices you’ll receive in this type of foreclosure, whether the foreclosing party can get a deficiency judgment after a nonjudicial foreclosure, and which states typically use a nonjudicial foreclosure process.

 When you take out a home loan, you sign either a mortgage or deed of trust, which creates a lien on the property.
 If the mortgage or deed of trust contains what’s called a "power of sale" provision, and state law allows it, the bank can foreclose the home nonjudicially.

 Nonjudicial foreclosures generally proceed more quickly than ones that have to go through the court system.
 A nonjudicial foreclosure usually takes just a few months, whereas a judicial foreclosure generally might take several months or years, depending on the state.

 Below are the steps in a typical nonjudicial foreclosure, although the process varies widely from state to state.
 (To find out the exact nonjudicial procedures in a particular state, talk to a foreclosure lawyer.)

-Under a federal law that went into effect January 10, 2014, in most cases, the loan servicer (the company that you make your payments to) can't start the foreclosure until you're more than 120 days delinquent on the loan.
+Under a federal law that went into effect January 10, 2014, in most cases, the loan servicer (the company that you make your payments to) can't start the foreclosure until the borrower is more than 120 days' delinquent on the loan.
 You can use this time to apply for an alternative to foreclosure, like a loan modification, short sale, or deed in lieu of foreclosure.